lzaps/zaps-lab/langgraph/parallel-tools-demo/README.md

 1. **Parallel Execution in LangGraph**: Using conditional edges to fan-out to multiple nodes
 2. **State Reduction**: Using `operator.add` to accumulate results from parallel nodes
-3. **Real-time Feedback**: Progress tracking during long-running operations
+3. **Real-time Feedback**: Progress tracking during long-running operations with HTTP streaming
 4. **Performance Benefits**: Visual demonstration of parallel vs sequential execution
+5. **Interruptible Execution**: Graceful handling of stop signals during tool execution
+6. **Partial Results**: Aggregating and returning results even when execution is interrupted

 ## Extending the Demo